HiSeun/GitHub-Learning/README.md

 ## 9. Line change
 If you make 3 or more blanks at the end of the sentence, the line changes.
 ```
-You should make at least three blanks to change the line,  not  Like this.
+You should make at least three blanks to change the line.  not  Like this.
-You should make at least three blanks to change the line,       Like this.
+You should make at least three blanks to change the line.
+Like this.
 ```
-You should make at least three blanks to change the line,  not  Like this.
+You should make at least three blanks to change the line.  not  Like this.
-You should make at least three blanks to change the line,            Like this.
+You should make at least three blanks to change the line.
+Like this.